dvanderelst/GradStats/DataWrangling/ReadingData.md

 ReadingData
 ================
 Dieter
-2022-08-24

 -   <a href="#reading-data-from-excel-using-readxl"
     id="toc-reading-data-from-excel-using-readxl">Reading data from excel
     using readxl</a>
--   <a href="#reading-data-from-a-flat-text-file"
+-   <a href="#reading-data-from-a-flat-comma-seperated-text-file"
+    id="toc-reading-data-from-a-flat-comma-seperated-text-file">Reading data
-    id="toc-reading-data-from-a-flat-text-file">Reading data from a flat
+    from a flat comma seperated text file</a>
-    text file</a>
 -   <a href="#tibbles" id="toc-tibbles">Tibbles</a>
 -   <a href="#some-interesting-options-when-using-read_csv"
     id="toc-some-interesting-options-when-using-read_csv">Some interesting
     options when using <code>read_csv()</code></a>
+-   <a href="#reading-files-not-seperated-by-commas"
+    id="toc-reading-files-not-seperated-by-commas">Reading files not
+    seperated by commas</a>
 -   <a href="#exploring-data" id="toc-exploring-data">Exploring data</a>
 -   <a href="#selecting-variables" id="toc-selecting-variables">Selecting
     variables</a>